martanne/bitpixie/README.md

 ```

 > [!note]
 > You should see DHCP request served by `dnsmasq`.
+You can check the ip with `ipconfig` and also try to ping the attack machine `ping 10.13.37.100`.

 Mount the exposed SMB share:
 ```